 Product Indication Stage ADXS11-001 Cervical Cancer Phase I Company sponsored & completed in 2007.
-Cervical Intraepithelial Neoplasia Phase II Company sponsored study anticipated to commence in early 2010.
-Cervical Cancer Phase II Company sponsored study anticipated to commence in early 2010 in India.
+Cervical Intraepithelial Neoplasia Phase II Company sponsored study; commenced in March 2010 (with patient dosing commencing in June 2010).
+Cervical Cancer Phase II Company sponsored study anticipated to commence in July-August 2010 in India.
 110 Patients with advanced cervical cancer.
-Cervical Cancer Phase II The Gynecologic Oncology Group of the National Cancer Institute may conduct a study (timing to be determined).
-Head & Neck Cancer Phase I The Cancer Research UK (CRUK) is conducting a study of up to 45 patients (timing to be determined).
+Cervical Cancer Phase II The Gynecologic Oncology Group of the National Cancer Institute has agreed to conduct a study which we expect will commence in late 2010.
+Head & Neck Cancer Phase I The Cancer Research UK (CRUK) is funding a study of up to 45 patients at 3 UK facilities that we expect will commence in October 2010.
 ADXS31-142 Prostate Cancer Phase I Company sponsored (timing to be determined).
 ADXS31-164 Breast Cancer Phase I Company sponsored (timing to be determined).

 We have sustained losses from operations in each fiscal year since our inception, and we expect these losses to continue for the indefinite future, due to the substantial investment in research and development.
-As of October 31, 2009, we had an accumulated deficit of \$16,603,800, and shareholders' deficiency of \$15,733,328.
+As of October 31, 2009 and April 30, 2010, we had an accumulated deficit of \$16,603,800 and \$29,795,519, respectively, and shareholders' deficiency of \$15,733,328 and \$21,962,320, respectively.

 To date, we have outsourced many functions of drug development including manufacturing and clinical trials management.
 Accordingly, the expenses of these outsourced services account for a significant amount of our accumulated loss.
 We cannot predict when, if ever, any of our product candidates will become commercially viable or approved by the United States Food and Drug Administration, which we refer to as the FDA.
-We expect to spend substantial additional sums on the continued administration and research and development of proprietary products and technologies with no certainty that our products will receive FDA approval, become commercially viable or profitable as a result of these expenditures.
+We expect to spend substantial additional sums on the continued administration and research and development of proprietary products and technologies, including conducting clinical trials for our product candidates, with no certainty that our products will receive FDA approval, become commercially viable or profitable as a result of these expenditures.